-The 2009 campers prepared a brightly colored "Welcome Back!" poster for the women, who came to celebrate Doris' 65th birthday there, as she had celebrated her 15th birthday earlier.
+Campers prepared a colorful "Welcome Back!" poster for the women, who celebrated Doris' 65th birthday, as she celebrated her 15th birthday earlier.

-Doris' 94-year-old mother, Rae Waggoner, who attends University Congregational UCC, had co-chaired with John Gibson the conference committee that founded Pilgrim Firs.
+Doris' 94-year-old mother, Rae Waggoner, who attends University Congregational UCC, had co-chaired the conference committee that founded Pilgrim Firs.

 "As a family, we went there on many work parties.
-I remember shellacking around the windows when I was 11 years old and helping my sixyear-old sister carry lemonade to the workers," said Doris, who is active at Plymouth UCC.
-"I have a real sense of ownership about the camp."

-The camp opened in 1956 with two senior high camps and a senior high leader-ship camp.
-My family was involved in helping create Pilgrim Firs as a place for people to go away into nature and have experiences with different groups of people each year."
+I remember shellacking around the windows when I was 11 and helping my six-year-old sister carry lemonade to workers," said Doris of Plymouth UCC.
+"I have a sense of ownership about the camp.
+My family helped create Pilgrim Firs as a place for people to go into nature and meet different people each year."